artnak/artur.zek/content/projects/flag-of-earth.md

 # History

-The Flag of Earth was redesigned once more by Miha Artnak & Srđan Prodanović at Studio People in January, 2013.
+Type I civilization flag was designed by Miha Artnak & Srđan Prodanović at [Studio People](http://people.ooo) in January, 2013.
+Miha continued with the research and designed it into a system (2017).

 While working on a design project a question sparked our imagination.
 What would our planet's flag look like?
 We didn't do any research, we just separately drew what we thought was the logical visual representation.
 We immediately noticed that we had an identical solution.
 Only this drove us into research.